Sunday, January 26, 2020

 * Although the narrator is clearly a woman (δάμεισα is feminine), the gender of the narrator's crush is unknown, as παῖς can mean young child, young man, or young woman.
 Is the narrator yearning for motherhood (literal meaning of παῖς) ?
 Does she love a young man (ὁ παῖς)?
 Does she love a young woman (ἡ παῖς)?
 The tantalizing ambiguity of this passage makes it one of the most poignant and universally beloved poems of the ancient world.

-Sappho was universally applauded by the ancient world as the “Tenth Muse.”
+Sappho [d.
+570 BCE, modern Greece] was universally applauded by the ancient world as the “Tenth Muse.”
 Because she was one of the earliest Greek lyric poets, there is very little definitive information on Sappho’s life.
 It is generally agreed that Sappho was a wealthy noblewoman from the island of Lesbos who had three brothers and a daughter named Kleis.
 She used her prominent social position to support a cohort of other women artists, and composed many poems about them, expressing her love for them, praising their beauty, and celebrating their marriages.
-Whereas earlier Greek poetry was epic poetry with serious themes of gods, warfare, and the state, Sappho’s lyric poetry is emotional, intimate and personal.
-Her poetry centers around womanhood and womanly love, providing rare insight into social mores of the time period.
-The modern term “lesbian” (a woman who is attracted to another woman) reveals the longevity of her impact upon western culture [NOTE: Although “lesbian” is the accepted term in modern English, authors in the ancient world used a different word for a homosexual woman, and only occasionally used the term “lesbian” euphemistically].
+Whereas earlier Greek poetry was epic poetry with serious themes of gods, warfare, and the state, Sappho’s lyric poetry was emotional, intimate and personal.
+Her poetry centered around womanhood and womanly love, providing rare insight into the time period.
+The modern terms “sapphic” and “lesbian” reveal the longevity of her impact upon modern culture.
 Unfortunately, although her poetry was universally revered by the Greeks and Romans alike, Sappho’s works only exist as fragments, adding mysterious allure to her larger-than-life status but unfortunately hindering our understanding of her life and thoughts.

 A Marble Hermaphroditus: Martial, Epigr.
-XIV.174
+14.174

 Masculus intravit fontis: emersit utrumque: